Clearbit for Salesforce: FAQ

 What is Live Enrichment?

-Turning on Live Enrichment means Clearbit will create and enrich a Clearbit record each time a lead, contact, or account is created.
-The data will only be moved from the Clearbit record to the parent record if field mapping is also turned on.
+The data will only be copied from the Clearbit record to the parent standard object record if field mapping is also turned on.

 What are Field Mappings?